Perth-Packaging-Supplies/StockAnalysisBasedOnSalesRecord/README.md

 ## Input/Setup
 *MYOB Input files from Import/Export Assistance has an extra row that has the content "{}" whenever being exported.
 The python script can handle this, so* **DO NOT CHANGE THE FILE***

-### Sales Report (ITEMSALE.csv) [MYOB]
+### 3 Sales Report ([ITEMSALE-2.csv,ITEMSALE-4.csv,ITEMSALE-12.csv]) [MYOB]
 Data that comes from here are related to sales/ items sold.
 1. Locate the file - This can be found in MYOB:  File (Top-left corner) >> Import/Export Assistance
 2. Select **Export Data**.
 Press Next
 3. Select "Sales" as the file to export.
 4. Select "Item Sales" as the type of sales.
-5. Select the date range (recommended is 1 Month before up to Today).
+5. Select the date range (recommended is [2 weeks, 4 weeks, 12 weeks] before up to Today).
 Press Next
 6. Select the seperate data using "Commas", and Make sure the field "Include field headers in the file" is checked.
 Press next
 7. Export the fields:
    1. Item Number
    2. Quantity
    3. Co./Last Name
    4. Item Description
-8. Press Next to export and save as "ITEMSALE.csv" inside the input folder of the program.
+8. Press Next to export and save as "ITEMSALE-#.csv" inside the input folder of the program replacing "#" with number of weeks (2, 4 or 12).
 (You may need to change the save as type to "All Files", and change the format name)

 ### Inventory Report (itmls1.xlsx) [MYOB]
 Data that comes from here are related to the current state of the inventory/warehouse